polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 ---
 title: srtool
-description: Command-line reference information for the srtool program.
+description: Describes the Docker container and command-line interface for building the Substrate WebAssembly runtime.
 keywords:
 ---

 The Substrate runtime tool (`srtool`) is a Docker container that enables you to build the Substrate WebAssembly runtime in a deterministic way.
-This tool enables you to consistently reproduce an identical WebAssembly blob so that you can integrate building the WebAssembly runtime into your CI/CD pipeline. tools for runtime development.
+This tool enables you to consistently reproduce an identical WebAssembly blob so that you can integrate building the WebAssembly runtime into your CI/CD pipeline.

 ## Get the Docker image

 If you have a Docker account, you can search for the `paritytech/srtool` container and tagged images on the Docker Hub.

-The `paritytech/srtool` Docker image names specify the version of the Rust compiler used to compile the code included in the image.
+The naming convention for `paritytech/srtool` Docker images specifies the version of the Rust compiler used to compile the code included in the image.
 For example, the image `paritytech/srtool:1.62.0` indicates that the tools included in the image were compiled with version `1.62.0` of the `rustc` compiler.
 In addition to the compiler version, some images specify the version of the build script used.
 For example, an image named `paritytech/srtool:1.62.0-0.9.19` was compiled with version `1.62.0` of the `rustc` compiler but using the version `0.9.19` of the build script.